 “I’d done [debut solo album] Book Of Shadows before that, and that whole thing was just me sitting around in limbo.
 I wasn’t ready to be a singer-songwriter.
 I was like, ‘I’ll just take these riffs, the heavy things and the mellow stuff’, and that’s pretty much how Black Label was born.
 It all came out of that.
 I was just like, ‘What am I going to do here?
 I can’t be sitting around for the rest of my life,’ so I thought, ‘I’ll just sing on it myself.’”

-Black Label Society have been really prolific in the last two decades.
+Black Label Society have been really prolific.
 What stands out as a personal highlight for you?

 “The whole ride.
 Playing the Royal Albert Hall in London was definitely an honour.
 I mean Sabbath, Cream, Hendrix, The Beatles, the Stones and Zeppelin all played there.
 That’s kind of like playing Madison Square Garden in New York City if you’re an American.
 Every legendary band worth their salt has played there, so it was pretty cool.”